dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 ### Creating Database Tables

 :::info what you will learn
-How to create and manage database tables
+How to create and manage database tables.
 :::

 Let's create a database table our app can use to store our greetings.